Homeschooling in Rhode Island & Homeschool Laws

 It is advisable to investigate the prerequisites of higher education institutions.
 Familiarizing yourself with the coursework, testing score expectations, and extracurricular activity standards of colleges can aid in shaping your high school homeschool curriculum.
 This informed approach ensures that the homeschool journey of the child aligns with the admission criteria of their desired colleges.

 Rhode Island does not define statewide graduation requirements for students who are homeschooled.
-Graduation requirements and diplomas are handled at the local school district level.

 However, homeschooled students should aim to complete a typical high school curriculum in order to demonstrate adequate preparation for post-secondary education or the workforce.
 A recommended course of study would be: